microsoft/WhatTheHack/021-IdentityForApps/Student/10-appinsights.md

 You will be successful with this challenge if you are able to:

 - Inject Application Insights into your User Journey
-- Record specific events for "user not found" and "successful delete"
+- Record specific events for "delete requested" and "successful delete"
 - Display the recorded events to your Coach

 ## Learning Resources